Rejection

 For children having a deceased donor transplant, it is especially important to have a close match.

-• A level 1 match (previously known as a full-house match) means there are no mismatches between the A, B or DR of the donor and recipient.
+- A level one match (previously known as a full-house match) means there are no mismatches between the A, B or DR of the donor and recipient.
 This is the closest match, but is very difficult to find.
 It only happens in about one in ten kidney transplants in children.

-• A level 2 match (previously known as a favourable match) is a less close match, but still a good match for a deceased donor transplant.
-This means there are no mismatches against DR and not more than one mismatch each between A and/or B. Between 2003 and 2012, half of the children having kidney transplants in the UK had a level 2 matched kidney.
+- A level two match (previously known as a favourable match) is a less close match, but still a good match for a deceased donor transplant.
+This means there are no mismatches against DR and not more than one mismatch each between A and/or B.

-In recent years, just over eight out of 10 children receiving deceased donor transplants have received either a level 1 or level 2 match.
-The others have less wellmatched transplants.
+Most children receiving deceased donor transplants have received either a level one or two match.
+The others have less well matched transplants.
 This is because their tissue type was uncommon and/or they had to wait a long time for a suitable donor.

 Antibodies